 Crepe myrtles (Lagerstroemia indica) are small trees with abundant, showy blossoms.
-But the lush green leaves help make this a favorite in gardens and landscapes in the southern United States.
-So if you suddenly spot leaves on crepe myrtle turning yellow, you’ll want to figure out quickly what is going on with this versatile plant.
+The lush green leaves help make this a favorite in gardens and landscapes in the southern United States.
+So, if you suddenly spot leaves on crepe myrtle turning yellow, you’ll want to figure out quickly what is going on with this versatile plant.
 Read on for information about what might be causing yellow leaves on a crepe myrtle and what action you should take to help your tree.

 Crepe Myrtle with Yellow Leaves

 Yellowing crepe myrtle leaves are never a very good sign.
 You’re used to gorgeous dark foliage, exfoliating bark, and abundant blossoms on this usually trouble-free tree, so it’s alarming to see leaves on crepe myrtle turning yellow.

 What is causing the yellowing crepe myrtle leaves?
 It could have one of several causes, each requiring a slightly different remedy.
 Keep in mind that if this yellowing takes place in autumn, it is normal, as the foliage begins prepping for dormancy with leaf color changing yellow to orange or red.

 Your crepe myrtle with yellow leaves may have fallen victim to Cercospora leaf spot.
 If the spring was very rainy and the leaves turn yellow or orange and fall, this is likely the issue.
 There is no real point in trying fungicides against this type of leaf spot since they are not very effective.

 Your best bet is to plant the trees in sunny spots where air circulates freely.
 It will also help to clean up and pack out infected fallen leaves.
 Don’t worry too much, as this disease won’t kill your crepe myrtle.